dtlafever/Kademlia/README.md

 # Kademlia
 peer 2 peer network, XOR metrix.

+Routing Table requires the ability to ping an arbitary node, and recieve a response.

+Currently message class does not provide for this ability.
+Send message returns a KBucket, always.
+I'm not quite sure why this is the case.
+Not all response will be a KBucket.

+Pretty much, I need to be able to ping a node and receive a response stating that it is still alive.

+Unless I require that the node passed to addNode in Routing Table is 100% able to be inserted.

+Also, comments are all on one line and they don't exactly make sense.

 Questions
 ---------
 - Should be just have a pointer for the least recently used item in a bucket (for pinging when bucket is full) and otherwise order the bucket by distance (which would make searching easier)?